 2. Distributed data parallel¶

 Distributed data parallel is an important feature of PyTorch to connect multiple GPU devices on single or multiple nodes to train or evaluate models.
 MONAI provides demos for reference: train/evaluate with PyTorch DDP, train/evaluate with Horovod, train/evaluate with Ignite DDP, partition dataset and train with SmartCacheDataset, as well as a real world training example based on Decathlon challenge Task01 - Brain Tumor segmentation.
 The demo contains distributed caching, training, and validation.
-We tried to train this example on NVIDIA NGC server, got some performance benchmarks for reference(PyTorch 1.6, CUDA 11, Tesla V100 GPUs):
+We tried to train this example on NVIDIA NGC server, got some performance benchmarks for reference(PyTorch 1.6, CUDA 11, NVIDIA V100 GPUs):

 3. C++/CUDA optimized modules¶